Rick-8/ds_property/README.md

 ### High Color Contrast and Readable Fonts (WCAG 2.1 AA)

-- Colors (gold, white, dark backgrounds) were selected and tested to provide high contrast, meeting or exceeding WCAG 2.1 AA requirements for contrast ratios.
+- Colors (gold, white, dark backgrounds) were selected and tested to provide high contrast.
 - **Font choices** (Exo, Playfair Display, Fjalla One) are web-safe, modern, and tested for clarity and readability.
 - Font sizes are responsive and large enough for comfortable reading on all devices.